A three-day stay in the hospital can cost around $30,000.

 This is a large expense for almost anybody, especially considering that nearly 40 percent of Americans can’t handle an unexpected expense of just $400 without going into debt, borrowing from friends or family, or skipping another bill payment.

-Hospital indemnity insurance is a type of policy that helps cover the costs of a hospital admission that may not be covered by other insurance.
-It is a type of supplemental insurance.
+Hospital indemnity insurance is a type of policy that helps cover the costs of hospital admission that may not be covered by other insurance.
+Also known as hospital confinement indemnity insurance or simply hospital insurance, it is considered a type of supplemental health insurance.
 That means it’s designed to complement traditional health insurance, not replace it.

-Plans typically provide benefits to you when you are admitted to a hospital or ICU for a covered sickness or injury.
+So, what does hospital indemnity insurance cover?
+Plans typically provide benefits to you when you are admitted to a hospital or Intensive Care Unit (ICU) for a covered sickness or injury.
 However, there are some policies that will also pay a benefit for outpatient surgery, emergency room visits, stays in a rehabilitation facility, and ambulance services.

 Hospital indemnity policies typically pay a lump sum directly to you, not a hospital or medical facility.
 That means you can use the benefit for any purpose, whether to cover the cost of care or for a non-related purpose.